jody101000/ProceduralTreeGeneration/README.md

 - Basic lighting and shading
 - Modern C++ practices with modular design

+## Important Notes for Contributors

+### CMake Integration
+- If Visual Studio prompts you with "CMake Integration" dialog asking to "enable Visual Studio's CMake support with this workspace", choose **"Do not enable"**
+- This project uses standard Visual Studio C++ project structure, not CMake
+- Enabling CMake support may cause build configuration issues

 ## Dependencies

 The project uses the following libraries: